netdrones/nerf_pl/Full_pipeline_README.md

 png_from_idx(render, <idx_of_image>)
 ```
 This will produce a .JPG file in the nerf_pl folder that shows where `render_circle` will start from.
 Execute this command for as many of the idx's as you would like, and you can view them to decide which one you want to start from.
 You will find these images at `ws > git > netdrones-nerf > nerf_pl` in the remote desktop computer.
+### Too many virtual machines in a given region
+There is only so much computing power in each region.
+If you are getting an error related to this, try switching the area (from `east1-a` to `west1-a`).
+You will also need to change the following command to log into the VM (replacing the same things).